2014 NAMPC CALL FOR PROPOSALS

 |Intensifying Engagement||Energizing Technology||Stimulating Revenue|

-Selection Criteria and Process
+Step 4: Selection Criteria and Process

 A committee of arts marketers from the National Arts Marketing Project Conference Planning Committee will review all proposals.
 They will present a slate of final sessions to the full committee for approval.

-- Relevance to the future of arts marketing and revenue optimization with practical application of the session across a variety of communities, disciplines, organizational size, scope and budget;
+- Relevance to the future of arts marketing and revenue optimization with practical application of the session across a variety of disciplines, organizational size, scope and budget;

 - Relevance to the conference theme and established tracks;